Dino Time

-Dino Time (known as Back to the Jurassic in the U.S.) is a 2012 animated fantasy comedy adventure film produced by CJ Entertainment and distributed by Clarius Entertainment.
+Dino Time (known as Back to the Jurassic in the United States) is a 2012 animated fantasy comedy adventure film produced by CJ Entertainment and distributed by Clarius Entertainment.
 The film was released on November 30, 2012, in South Korea.

 The English dub was released on June 2, 2015, with the voices of Melanie Griffith, Jane Lynch, William Baldwin, Stephen Baldwin, and Rob Schneider.

 Plot

 Ernie Fitzpatrick is a daredevil boy who lives in Terra Dino with his best friend Max Santiago and his sister Julia.
 Ernie and Julia live with their overprotective mother Sue, who has been chosen as the mother of the year.
 Ernie is told to go to the store after school to keep an eye on it, but he disobeys orders and goes with Max to the Terra Dino Museum to sneak into a forbidden area still under construction.
-Julia follows them there and uses a quarter that Ernie gave her to set off the alarm, causing Ernie and Max to be caught by the guards, and the former to be grounded for three weeks.
+Julia follows them there and uses a quarter that Ernie gave her to set off the alarm, causing Ernie and Max to be caught by the guards, and Ernie to be grounded for three weeks.
 Ernie disobeys orders once more by sneaking out of the house.

 Ernie goes to Max's house to see if his father Dr. Santiago has had any success with activating a time machine he built four years ago.
 While Ernie and Max admire the time machine, Julia, who followed Ernie, reveals herself and attempts to call Sue.
-When Ernie and Max try to stop her, the former ends up spilling soda on the time machine, activating it and sending the children back to the time of the dinosaurs.
+When Ernie and Max try to stop her, Ernie ends up spilling soda on the time machine, activating it and sending the children back to the time of the dinosaurs.

 Upon exiting the time machine, the trio meets a friendly Tyrannosaurus named Tyra, who runs an orphanage.
 Among the orphans is a hyperactive dinosaur who quickly befriends the children.
 Tyra decides to take the children in as her own, but the other dinosaurs do not think that the children can protect them from the evil Sarcosuchus brothers, Sarco and Surly.
 The brothers reside in the lower valley, and because their lair is sinking into the tar pits, they plan to kill Tyra so they can move into and take over the upper valley.
 The brothers' three bird henchmen Morris, Borace, and Horace, find out about Tyra's "newborn babies", and because they mistake the time machine for a real egg, the brothers decide to have their henchmen steal it so they can lure Tyra to their lair and kill her.
 Back in the present, Sue and Santiago discover their children's disappearances and learn that Tyra's real egg has switched places with the time machine.